 Updated July 9 @ 10:15 a.m.
 ET: It is with deep regret that the Board has cancelled APPLIED Exam Weeks 7.5-9.
 This decision was made in light of travel restrictions ordered by states and cities across the U.S. due to the rising number of COVID-19 cases and out of concern for the safety of our candidates, examiners and staff.
-In the coming weeks and months, we will continue the work we have already begun to adapt the APPLIED Exam to meet the challenges presented by the pandemic (e.g. a virtual administration).
+In the coming weeks and months, we will continue the work we have already begun to adapt the APPLIED Exam to meet the challenges presented by the pandemic (e.g. risk-mitigation measures for in-person exams and a virtual administration).
 We will continue to share our 2021 exam plans as they progress.

 All candidates whose 2020 APPLIED exam were cancelled will be automatically registered for a 2021 exam.
 Appointments will be assigned based on the order of this year’s exam weeks (e.g. 2020 Week 2 candidates will be scheduled for an earlier appointment than 2020 Week 7 candidates).
 For more information contact us at APPLIEDexam@theABA.org.